tejas4m/Mircoblogging-site/README.md

 # Mircoblogging-site

-A simple Twitter clone built using ReactJs, MaterialUI and Firebase for backend.
+A simple Twitter clone built using ReactJs and Firebase for backend.
+- MaterialUI for styling and icons.
+- Use of Twitter API for dispalying real tweets.

 ![Screenshot 2021-08-12 152356](https://user-images.githubusercontent.com/66798693/129177668-822f5d74-c4e4-45c9-b4b7-166bc2ed26f5.png)